 You can use a real-time filter to search for any workflow by name, type, or tags.
 Type what you are searching for in the Workflows box, and see the filter results display as you type.
-The search string is not case-sensitive, as shown in Figure 1.
+The search string is not case-sensitive, as shown in the following figure.